LukeS03/FAT32_Directory_Browser/README.md

 # ToDo:
 * Properly comment my code

+# Milestones
+* Read a directory table entry
+* Read a directory table
+* Load a random access image file.
+* Locate the partition table and create partition table entries.
+* Select a partition and load a directory or file from it.

 ## Intended Features
 * Browse directories
 * Manually set CHS values or extract them from file system image.